-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial report for the current period.
-These matters were addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements for the current period.
+The key audit matters were addressed in the context of our audit of the financial statements as a whole and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+We have determined the matters described below to be key matters to be communicated in our report.